 9. Koh Phangan, Thailand

-Okay nitpickers, I know that Koh Phangan isn’t a city but it’s being included anyway.
 With Koh Phangan, I fully admit that it is all down to personal taste.
-I have no problem with party islands, and have waxed lyrical about my love for Koh Phi Phi on multiple occasions (here and here if you’re interested).
+I have no problem with party islands, and have waxed lyrical about my love for Koh Phi Phi on multiple occasions.
 However, none of the things that I love about Phi Phi (cheesy music and island vibes) can be found on Koh Phangan.

 Although it is beautiful, Koh Phangan is huge, and unless you stay in Haad Rin, you’re going to be a 30 minute taxi ride to the main beach and clubs.
 To avoid taxi fees, most backpackers rent scooters, and because nobody at the rental places checks whether these people can actually drive, there are often accidents.
 Never have I seen more people limping around in bandages than on Koh Phangan.

-In addition to that, I worried about my personal safety when I was on Koh Phangan, and avoided the Full Moon Party entirely because I’d just heard too many stories of people being drugged, robbed and even raped to make it worth my while.
+In addition to that, I worried about my personal safety when I was on Koh Phangan, and avoided going to a Full Moon Party entirely because I’d just heard too many stories of people being drugged, robbed and even raped to make it worth my while.